rageworx/libuvc/README.md

-# `libuvc` modified version for MinGW-W64 ( no option for CMake )
+# `libuvc` modified version for MinGW-W64 and MSYS

-This forked project is not an original, if you finding original source, visit to https://github.com/ktossell/libuvc
+This forked project is not an original, if you are finding original source, please visit to https://github.com/ktossell/libuvc

 # About libuvc